-Principal purpose The proposed trial is a Phase 1 study designed to evaluate the safety, tolerability and dose escalation study of genetically modified Adze 1.C, for the treatment of Australian patients with melanoma.
-Previous clinical trials None, this is a first in human clinical trial Proposed limits and controls Proposed duration 3 years Proposed release size Up to 30 participants in Australia Proposed locations This clinical trial would be conducted within Australia at clinical trial sites and hospitals.
+Previous clinical trials None, this is a first in human clinical trial Limits and controls Duration 3 years Trial size Up to 30 participants in Australia Locations This clinical trial will be conducted within Australia at clinical trial sites and hospitals.
 The specific clinical trial sites are yet to be identified.
-Proposed controls The GMO will be administered to trial participants within a suitable medical facility; Staff handling the GMO will be trained and wear personal protective equipment; Waste that may contain the GMO will be disposed of via the clinical waste stream; At risk staff are excluded from handling the GMO; The GMO will be transported and stored according to the Regulator's Transport, Storage and Disposal Guidelines appropriate for PC2 organisms
+Controls The GMO will be administered to trial participants within a suitable medical facility; Staff handling the GMO will be trained and wear personal protective equipment; Waste that may contain the GMO will be disposed of via the clinical waste stream; Persons dealing with the GMO must be informed of the risks associated with the GMO, particularly persons who are immunosuppressed or pregnant; The GMO will be transported and stored according to the Regulator's Transport, Storage and Disposal Guidelines appropriate for PC2 organisms